-This motherboard supports Windows[®] 32-bit XP/32-bit Vista/64-bit XP/64-bit Vista operating systems (OS).
+This motherboard supports Windows® 32-bit XP/32-bit Vista/64-bit XP/64-bit Vista operating systems (OS).
 Always install the latest OS version and corresponding updates to maximize the features of your hardware.

-Make sure that you install Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.
+- Motherboard settings and hardware options vary.
+Use the setup procedures presented in this chapter for reference only.
+Refer to your OS documentation for detailed information. - Make sure that you install Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.